Pedro S. Martins

 Nova School of Business and Economics

 Network Program Areas

 He was Secretary of State for Employment in the Government of Portugal from 2011 until 2013.
-During this period, he was responsible for reforms in areas such as employment protection legislation, active labour market policies, the public employment service, apprenticeships, the European Social Fund, and tripartite dialogue.
+During this period, he was responsible for reforms in areas such as employment protection legislation, active labour market policies, the public employment service, and tripartite dialogue.
 In 2016, he was a member of the group of experts advising the Government of Greece and the European Commission on labour market reforms.

 His research is published in the Journal of Labor Economics, American Economic Journal: Macroeconomics, European Economic Review, Journal of the European Economic Association, Labour Economics, Journal of Population Economics, Industrial Relations, British Journal of Industrial Relations, Economics Letters and other journals and edited volumes.
-He has also collaborated with a number of international organisations, including the European Commission, ILO, IMF, OECD, and the World Bank.
+He has also collaborated with several international organisations, including the European Commission, ILO, IMF, OECD, and the World Bank.

 He joined IZA as a Research Fellow in October 2004.